Fun Games for reading and math readiness. Use the Free Printouts below!

 First introduce the game as a matching activity.
 You can start with 2 or 3 pairs of matching cards.
 Randomly lay out the cards face up.
 Show your toddler how to match each card.
 Take one card, put it in a row by itself and place the matching card next to it.
 Usually, your child will take over this activity.
 Add more cards to match until you child is satisfied.

-For older preschool children, just let them match the cards.
+For older preschool children let them first match the cards in pairs.
 Pairing the cards will help your child understand the game and what the cards look like.

 Mix up the cards and place them face down in the same layout as the printed template.
 (4 cards across and 3 cards down)

-(Use two or three pairs for a younger child.
-Here is a video how to do this for toddlers)
+(Use two or three pairs for a younger child)

 Flip up one card face up.
 Pick a second card and flip it up.
 See if it matches the first card.
 You can make the game easier by continuing to flip up cards until one matches.
 Take the matching pair of cards and put them next to your child.
 Put the rest of the game cards face down again and repeat the game.
 Try to remember the cards you have flipped over.
 Make sure to keep the cards in the same place in the layout.

-Eventually, you will take one turn flipping only two cards.
-Here is a online memory game that is played this way.
+Eventually you will take one turn flipping only two cards.
 If you match a pair, the player can take another turn.
 Your turn ends when you can't match your card.

 I like to play games in teams to make it more cooperative.
 This is a fun family activity.